 Protests began outside the Western District police station on April 18 and continued after Gray’s death and funeral.
 Local and Federal authorities opened a series of formal investigations.
 Six Baltimore City police officers were charged variously with murder and other crimes.

 In the meantime, protests continued.
 Police dressed in riot gear were joined by members of the National Guard.
 Some property was damaged or destroyed.
 Many organizations cancelled events.
 Businesses closed.
 The mayor enforced a curfew.
 Over one hundred citizens were arrested, held, and released without charges.

 The response in Baltimore to the death of Freddie Gray is complex.
 On the one hand, it is part of a national trend.
 Across the country, frustration about police brutality toward African Americans has been growing.
 At the same time, the events in Baltimore are local and specific, shaped by a particular history of social and political life in our city.

 It is crucial to gather and preserve as many perspectives and experiences of protest and unrest as possible.
 Too often, history is shaped by official accounts.
-When the history of the Baltimore Uprising of 2015 is written, we want to make sure it can include voices from the streets as well as voices from the halls of government.
+When the history of the Baltimore Uprising is written, we want to make sure it can include voices from the streets as well as voices from the halls of government.